trg5pdx/job-filter/README.md

 - [ ] Get the search query to actually send a query to the related job sites, and then filter based on their settings
 - [ ] Add a search field for filtering based on industry
-- [ ] Filter out punctuation that ends up as code and replace it with the appropriate punctuation
+- [x] Filter out punctuation that ends up as code and replace it with the appropriate punctuation
+  - [ ] Support hexadecimal codes
 - [ ] Parse the html from jobicy postings and put it into its own class
 - [ ] Parse the job postings and pull information like YOE from them
   - [ ] Add a YOE field into the search form